dkosmari/Time-Sync/README.md

 ## Build with Docker

-If you have [Docker](https://www.docker.com) set up, you can run a fully automated build by running the `docker-build.sh` script.
-When it finishes successfully, it will generated the .wps file on the top level directory.
+If you have [Docker](https://www.docker.com/) set up, you can run a fully automated build by running the `./docker-build.sh` script.
+When it finishes successfully, it will generate the .wps file on the top level directory.